 Editor’s Note: This clause provides the procedures of identification and authentication.
 The followed procedure is a brief example.
 It should be revised in the future.

-The followed procedure shows an IoT device and an IoT service to identify and authenticate each other on the BIAS when the IoT device to access the IoT service.
+The followed procedure shows an IoT device and an IoT service to identify and authenticate each other on the BIS when the IoT device to access the IoT service.

-Before this activity, the IoT device and the IoT service should be register to the BIAS, and their service providers should deploy smart contracts to identify and authenticate the IoT device and the IoT service.
+Before this activity, the IoT device and the IoT service should be register to the BIS, and their service providers should deploy smart contracts to identify and authenticate the IoT device and the IoT service.
 In addition, a service provider can deploy smart contracts with which to identify and authenticate its IoT devices and IoT services, and to notify it the result of the identification and authentication.

 Step 1: The IoT device requests to access the IoT service.

 Step 2: The IoT device and the IoT service find and call the pre-deployed smart contracts to identify and authenticate each other automatically.
-Because the registered information of the IoT device and the IoT service are verified and endeavored by their service providers, they can trust the results of identification and authentication by the smart contracts.
+Because the registered information of the IoT device and the IoT service are verified and endeavored by their service providers respectively, they can trust the results of identification and authentication by the smart contracts.

 Step 3: After the identification and authentication, the IoT service can serve the IoT device.